-Another interesting travel journal was by Bernhard, Duke of Saxe-Weimar.
-Bernhard was not a celebrity, but certainly a distinguished gentleman entitled to meet whoever and see whatever he wanted.
-Following much the same route about a year later, he visited Augusta and Hamburg in December 1825, spoke with Shultz, and adds a couple of good points to our story.
+Another interesting travel journal was recorded by Bernhard, Duke of Saxe-Weimar.
+Crowds didn’t collect hoping for a glimpse of him, but he was certainly a distinguished gentleman entitled to meet whoever and see whatever he wanted.
+Following much the same route about a year later, he visited Augusta and Hamburg in December 1825, spoke with Shultz, and adds a couple of good points to the story.

 “The city of Augusta is very regularly built.
 The main street is about one hundred feet wide, it contains many brick houses, and good-looking stores.
 None of the streets are paved, but all have brick foot-paths.
 A wooden bridge, three hundred and fifty yards long, and thirty feet wide, crosses from the neighbourhood of the city, to the left bank of Savannah river, the city lies on the right bank.
 Along the bank is erected a quay in the manner of a terrace, which is one of the most suitable that I have seen; for it is accommodated to the swell of the river, which often rises above twenty feet.
 It has three terraces.
 The lower one has a margin of beams, mostly of cypress timber, at which, in the present uncommon low stage of the water, the vessels are loaded.
 From the second terrace, (which as well as the upper one, has a brick facing,) are wooden landings reaching to the edge of the under terrace, by which, at higher stages, the vessels may land there.
 The upper terrace is paved with large stones, which are quarried above the city.
 The quay, as well as the landings, belong to the State Bank of Georgia: the landings produce fifteen per cent. annually.